Gold ETFs are passive investments that track the domestic price of gold. Compare returns and find best gold etfs to invest in India.

 One can sell or redeem their investment in Gold ETFs through the stock exchange.
 They need to have a trading and demat account for performing such transactions.
 These schemes are backed by physical gold of high purity and are hence used as a tool to benefit from the gold price fluctuations.
 When one sells their investment, they get paid in INR equivalent to the price of the gold.
 In other words, the Gold ETF price is the same as the price of physical gold.
 However, AMCs permit redemption in the form of gold units.
 However, the scheme’s minimum value should be equivalent to 1 kg of gold and in multiples thereof.

 Having Gold EFTs is a tax-efficient way to hold gold.
 They do not attract any wealth tax, or security transaction tax, or GST or wealth tax.
-Returns from Gold ETFs are taxable as per the investor’s income tax slab rate when the holding period is less than 3 years.
+Until March 31st 2023, returns from Gold ETFs are taxable as per the investor’s income tax slab rate when the holding period is less than 3 years.
 For investments with a holding period of more than 3 years (long term capital gains), the income/ gain is taxable at 20.8% (including cess) with indexation benefits.

 Discover More ETF’s